TomSchimmel/uFPC/README.md

 The first time the Umbrao application is started, cache pages will be created for each specific page.
 On the first visit you will immediately notice the speed gains caused by FPC, because all calculations have been performed and saved for the first time.

-Everytime you make edit to your Umbraco pages the cache will be regenerated.
+Everytime you make edits to your Umbraco pages the cache will be regenerated.

 When the page is visited after the data has been cached, the static content of the website is displayed on the page almost immediately.
 After all, the calculations no longer need to be